Grand Trunk Road: A Historical Odyssey Connecting Civilizations

 Understanding the Grand Trunk Road Today:

-Borders have changed over time, and today, the full historical route isn’t entirely within a single country.
+Borders have changed over time, and today, the original historical road is not entirely situated within a single country.
 Here’s a breakdown of where the Grand Trunk Road’s major sections lie:

 • India: This is where a significant portion of the road exists today, connecting major cities like Amritsar, Delhi, Agra, Kanpur, Varanasi, and Kolkata.